 - Powerful motor

-- Navigating this razor in tight areas like the mustache or chin area can be tricky with the very large head
+- Navigating this razor in tight areas like the mustache or chin area can be tricky with the enormous head

 - Can cause irritation to men with sensitive skin